ahungry/ahubu/README.md

 between Emacs and VIM, as I use Emacs with Evil bindings and that's my preference.

+The closest browsers in default keybindings would be compared to Firefox or Chrom(e|ium) with vimium/vimperator etc., or one of the niche webkit browsers such as Lisp Kit or Vimprobable2.

+### Why?

+Most the good built in keybind browsers (vimprobable2) have outdated web engines with little maintenance, and the new module system on Firefox 55+ has weak support for the level of sophistication we need in handling these key bindings.

 ## Todones and Todos

 Built in regex based URL filtering (dynamic content filtering/replacement to come).

-Custom interaction between the website and the ahungry-browser is possible thanks to JavaFX allowing 2 way calling (which means, in theory, I can set up a per-page Lisp REPL for the user to go way beyond standard page scraping integration some other browser add ons
+Custom interaction between the website and the ahubu is possible thanks to JavaFX allowing 2 way calling (which means, in theory, I can set up a per-page Lisp REPL for the user to go way beyond standard page scraping integration some other browser add ons